bio-ontology-research-group/neural-network-plant-trait-classification/README.md

 # Semantic Fine Grained Plant Trait Classification

-*Update*: Everything before was awful and terrible, so I needed to fix it.
+**Update:** Everything before was awful and terrible, so I needed to fix it.

 ## Installation
 Getting this project set up is a fairly simple task that will only take a few minutes of your time.